GamerOfStrategy/Wordle-Word-Finder/README.md

 # Wordle-Word-Finder
-Locates the wordle word for a specific date, up to 2027
+Locates the wordle word for a specific date, up to 2027 using Python Any improvements accepted, so long as they improve the code in a way.